 Course Projects

-You will present your research and concept for initial feedback.
+Student will develop a solution based on a creative brief and present their research and concept for initial feedback.

-Prepare images, colors, and typography based on the concept and submit them for additional feedback.
+Students prepare images, colors, and typography based on their concept and submit them for additional feedback.

-Student work will be evaluated to assess the achievement of program outcomes defined for the Associate of Occupational Studies in Graphic Design program.
-Please consult the following program page for a complete statement of program outcomes.
+Student portfolios will be evaluated to assess the achievement of program outcomes defined for the Associate Degree in Graphic Design program.

 Sample Student Work